-Developing the network of Humanist Schools in Uganda to provide more children with the alternative of a liberal-secular education will be an ongoing challenge.
+Developing the Humanist Schools in Uganda to provide more children with an opportunity of liberal-secular education will be an ongoing challenge.
 Funding major building projects, in particular, is very difficult from the normal flow of funds.
 Bequests can help to make this possible and make a lasting difference to the lives of generations of children, lifting them out of poverty and increasing their chances of fulfilling lives.
-At the same time a bequest donor can be commemorated in the name of scholarships, buildings or rooms in the schools.
+At the same time, a bequest donor can be commemorated in the name of dedicated prizes or buildings in the schools.

 Bequests from UHST supporters have already made a major contribution.
 They have enabled us to build a dormitory for 72 girls at Isaac Newton High School, one for 96 girls at Mustard Seed School, complete the purchase of a neighbouring primary school to allow expansion at Mustard Seed School, refurbishment of the hall and new site at Mustard Seed School and the provision of improved toilet facilities in both of these schools.

 A. If you are making a new Will

 Should you wish to make a bequest to Uganda Humanist Schools Trust you could incorporate either of the following wordings for a residuary bequest or a pecuniary bequest at the time you write or modify your Will.